-- 31. The reporting institution should use the current exposure method (see paragraph (a) below) to calculate its credit exposures to counterparties under OTC derivative transactions and credit derivative contracts.
-Transactions and contracts which are not covered by valid bilateral netting agreements should be reported under items 10 to 15 and 17.
-For transactions and contracts covered by valid bilateral netting agreements, the reporting institution may report them on a net basis under item 16. - (a) Current exposure method - (i) Firstly, report the principal amount of the transaction/contract in the column of "Principal Amount"; - (ii) Secondly, calculate the CEA which is the sum of the current exposure and the potential exposure as calculated below.
+- 35. Contracts which are not covered by valid bilateral netting agreements should be reported under items 10 to 15 and 17.
+For contracts covered by valid bilateral netting agreements, the reporting institution may report them on a net basis under item 16. - (a) Current exposure method - (i) Firstly, report the principal amount of the contract(s) in the column of "Principal Amount"; - (ii) Secondly, calculate the CEA which is the sum of the current exposure and the potential exposure as calculated below.